 Myth 2.
 Regular periods mean you are fertile

 Regular periods are a good thing, but they don’t always indicate optimal fertility.
-The ovarian reserve declines as a woman grows older, and eggs begin to exhibit a lower likelihood of leading to a healthy pregnancy.
-If you are older than 30 and have difficulty conceiving, seek a consultation to evaluate your FSH, AMH and estradiol levels.
+The ovarian reserve declines as a woman grow older, and eggs begin to exhibit a lower likelihood of leading to a healthy pregnancy.
+If you are older than 30 and have difficulty conceiving, seek consultation to evaluate your FSH, AMH and estradiol levels.
 Testing can reveal important details about your fertility profile and potential.

 Myth 3.
 Everyone else seems to be having no trouble conceiving